The information in this document applies to version 6.9.14 of Syhunt Breach.

 - Make sure you meet the pre-scan requirements and are properly authorized to perform the check against the target domain.

-- Launch Syhunt Hybrid and click the Syhunt Breach icon or New Scan button in the welcome page.
+- Launch Syhunt Hybrid and click the Syhunt Breach icon or the Manage button in the welcome page.

 - If this is the first time you access the Breach Scanner, the Breach setup will open and allow you to install its dependencies.